jlcarr/PIR_Wireless/README.md

 Instructions on how to set up an Arduino as ISP for an ATTiny85 are available from the following links:
 - http://highlowtech.org/?p=1706
 - http://highlowtech.org/?p=1695

+### Build
+#### Ideas/Notes
+- Use 2 LEDs on the receiver: 1 red indicating error in the connection.
+The other indicating a positive signal: This way all states of on/off/no-signal are encoded, and show a signal change.
+- Use 2 ATTiny85 as the transmitter and receiver.
+Simpler and cheaper hardware would be possible, but this is fast easy and still cheap.
+Also interesting to work with ATTiny and 433MHz RF.
+- Battery power should be useable for both the transmitter and receiver to make them portable.
+- Transfer everything from breadboard prototypes to soldered circuits (maybe PCBs).
+Use an 8 pin dip socket (and possibly other dip sockets) to allow testing of the ATTiny85s and circuit and avoid damage during soldering.

 ## Experiments